jwharm/java-gi/README.md

 ### Named constructors

 Constructors in GTK are often overloaded, and the name contains valuable information for the user.
-Therefore, java-gi maps constructors named "new" to regular Java constructors, and generates static factory methods for all other constructors:
+Therefore, Java-GI maps constructors named "new" to regular Java constructors, and generates static factory methods for all other constructors:

 ```java
 // gtk_button_new